 On 18 December 2014, the Danish Parliament passed a bill amending the Nationality Act to allow for full access to multiple nationalities.
 The act amending the Nationality Act (hereafter the Act on Multiple Nationalities) can be found at the following link (in Danish):

 On 1 September 2015 the act came into force.

 The law means that Danish nationals who wish to acquire a foreign nationality may do so without losing their Danish citizenship.
 In this regard they do not need to take any action in relation to the Danish authorities.
 Access to multiple nationalities is, however, not decided by Danish law alone.
 For a person to acquire multiple nationality this must be allowed in the nationality laws of each of the states in which the person wishes to hold nationality.

 Danish citizens who acquire foreign nationality

-In accordance with § 3 in the Act on Multiple Nationalities, former Danish citizens, who have lost their Danish nationality by acquiring a foreign nationality can reacquire their Danish nationality by making a declaration to The State Administration (Statsforvaltningen), provided they fulfil certain requirements.
+Such persons can reacquire their Danish nationality by making a declaration to the Ministry of Immigration and Integration, provided they fulfil certain requirements.
 The declaration must be made from 1 September 2015 up to and including 31 August 2020.